internetarchive/router-slot/README.md

 #### Anchor element

 Normally an [`anchor element`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) reloads the page when clicked.
-This library however changes the default behavior of all anchor element to use the history API if the router supports the route.
+This library however changes the default behavior of all anchor element to use the history API instead.

 ```html
 <a href="/home">Go to home!</a>